 Similarly, even as our brains are continuously bombarded with sensory stimuli at home, dogs yapping, cell phones ringing, children yelling, we have the ability to selectively focus on a single task, if we can somehow block these intruding distractions.

-Lo-Fi (think the opposite of “Hi-Fi”), is a music production quality that has often been disregarded as “imperfections” or elements of performance that are technically flawed.
+Lo-Fi (think the opposite of “Hi-Fi”, as in “low fidelity”), is a music production quality that has often been disregarded as “imperfections” or elements of performance that are technically flawed.
 Interestingly, these same flaws can produce various positive, neurophysiological effects on the brain that can actually help improve concentration and stimulate brain activity.

 Lo-Fi has often been defined as:

 “The inclusion of elements normally viewed as undesirable in professional contexts, such as misplayed notes, environmental interference, or phonographic imperfections (degraded audio signals, tape hiss, and so on)”.

 The main building blocks of a lo-fi track are a boom-bap drum, environmental noise (think hissing and record scratching) and jazzy instrumental elements, which combine to create “audio blocking” of distracting background noise.